causalMedAnalysis/cmedR/README.md

 - If `boot = FALSE`:
   A list of point estimates for the mediation effects of interest.
+  Fitted models for each mediator and the outcome

 - If `boot = TRUE`:
+  Fitted models for each mediator and the outcome
   A data frame containing:
   - Point estimates for the mediation effects of interest
-  - 95% bootstrap confidence intervals
+  - bootstrap confidence intervals
   - P-values from tests of no effect

 ### Examples